Shopping is a must, and some of us can get carried away if we’re not careful.

 Take a step back, and know that you all are making around the same type of money (usually pennies), and trying to impress someone with the same salary will do nothing for you.

-Put that Pepsi down and settle for something a little more affordable.
+That’s not smart shopping, so put that Pepsi down and settle for something a little more affordable.

 Better yet, put that soda down and drink some water, even if you should consider saving on your water bill.